 Make a point of seeing a hula performance on Maui!

 Hopefully, during your visit to Maui you will have the chance to see hula performed—possibly at a lūʻau.
 Much of what you will see at a lūʻau is quite unlike the precise and traditional hula performed at the Merrie Monarch.
 At a lūʻau, you might see different types of Polynesian dance.
 Maori dancers with beaded skirts using poi balls in a show of coordination.
 Muscular Sāmoan dancers keeping you on the edge of your seat with their fire knife skills.
 Rapid hip-shaking Tahitian dancers (pictured) wearing colorful skirts and elaborate head dresses accompanied by lively percussive drumming.
 And you will see graceful Hawaiian hula.

 Next time you are at a lū‘au challenge yourself to identify which dances are Hawaiian hula, and see if you can recognize the two different forms of hula kahiko and hula ʻauana.

-Mahalo to Gayle Miyaguchi, Hawaiian Cultural Resource Advisor for the Kā‘anapali Beach Hotel, for providing this guest blog on Hawaiian culture.
+Mahalo to the Hawaiian Cultural Staff at Kā‘anapali Beach Hotel for providing this guest blog on Hawaiian culture.
 The Kā‘anapali Beach Hotel has long been known as “Hawaii’s most Hawaiian hotel” and is highly respected for its commitment to providing an authentic Hawaiian cultural experience for its guests.
 Learn about the hotel’s annual Hula O Nā Keiki festival and competition for young hula dancers: Facebook Page